Bursar's Office - Tuition and Fees

 As a member institution of the University System of Georgia, Kennesaw State University’s tuition and fee increases are effective with the Fall semester.
 The Board of Regents usually approves all tuition and fee schedules for the upcoming year during their April meeting.
 These approved tuition and fee schedules will be made available upon receipt by Kennesaw State University.
-Please note that fees are subject to change at the end of any academic term without prior notice to comply with federal, state and institutional policies.
+Please note that fees are subject to change at the end of any academic term without prior notice.

-All students are assessed a Technology and Institutional Fee.
+All students are assessed a Technology and Special Institutional Fee.

-Transportation, Parking Permit and Student Service Fees (Recreation Center, Student Activity, Athletic, Global Learning, Sports & Recreational Parks and Health) can vary based on the campus designation of a course.
+Activity, Athletic, Health, International, Parking, Recreation Center Shuttle, Sports & Recreation Parks; and, Wellness Fees can vary based on the campus designation of a course.

 The rules for each campus are listed here.
-Please be mindful that a student must enroll in courses with the same campus designation to qualify for the applicable Parking and Student Service Fee discounts, otherwise the On Campus (A or C) designation rules apply.
+Please be mindful that a student must enroll in courses with the same campus designation to qualify for the applicable Mandatory Fee discounts, otherwise the On Campus (A, M, or C) designation rules apply.